 Horizontal Milling Overview

 A horizontal CNC machining center or mill has a variable speed spindle that rotates cutting tools in a horizontal orientation.
-The raw material is clamped directly to the index table or with the aid of a fixture.
+The metal and plastic raw material are clamped directly to the index table or by using a fixture.
 The spindle assembly and live tooling move along the travel column in a vertical direction.
 The index table maneuvers the workpiece in a horizontal, front to back, and rotated position against the cutting tool to achieve the precise cutting path required for removing material.
 We offer vast selections of surface finishes from semi-finished to fine finishing of machine parts.
 Like CNC turning, this is a subtractive manufacturing process.

-Horizontal CNC machines allow for multiple side machining of heavier parts, extended tool life, and have cleaner gravity chip removal compared to vertical milling centers.
+Horizontal CNC machines allow for multiple side machining of heavier parts, extended tool life, and cleaner gravity chip removal than vertical milling centers.

 CNC stands for “computer numerical controlled.”
 Our CNC machining service converts your CAD files into G-code using sophisticated CAD/CAM software.
 This machining language precisely controls our CNC machines using multi-axis coordinates.
-This information can also create samples using 3D printing technology.
+This information can also create samples using 3D printing technology and provide rapid prototyping.

 Horizontal Mill Anatomy

 - Spindle Assembly - Variable speed spindle rotating in a horizontal orientation, which holds the cutting tool

 - Spindle Quill - Extendable section of the spindle machining difficult areas of the workpiece due to clearance, the W-axis

 - Multi-Point Cutting Tool - Removes material from the workpiece to form a part - subtractive manufacturing